grosz99/AIBIA-Docker/README.md

 # Windsurf Training Environment

 ## Overview
-This repository contains a Gitpod-based Windsurf environment for training approximately 100 users simultaneously.
-Each user will have access to a separate container with Windsurf IDE and a preloaded dataset for building dashboards without requiring local installations.
+This repository contains a ready-to-use Windsurf training environment for approximately 100 users simultaneously.
+Each user gets their own isolated environment with Windsurf pre-loaded and ready to use immediately.
+No setup or configuration required - just click and start using Windsurf!

 ## For Administrators